JoshuaKento/GPT-Trade/README.md

 This repository provides simple Python utilities for working with the SEC EDGAR system.
 It includes a script to download the latest 10‑K filing and another to list the files available for that filing.
 A third helper retrieves the master list of company CIKs and names.

-All scripts automatically pause one second between requests to comply with the SEC's rate limit guidance.
+All scripts throttle requests to roughly **six per second** to remain within the SEC rate limits.

 ## Requirements